chadrach/obsidian-xpra/README.md

 Follow these steps after you are connected to the virtual machine via a terminal (e.g., Windows PowerShell):

 1. **Create a New Script File:**
-    Once connected to the VM via the terminal, create a new file called `setup.sh` using your favorite text editor.
-For example, using nano:
+    Once connected to the VM via the terminal, create a new file called `setup.sh` using nano:

     ```bash
     nano setup.sh